dulatello08/cpu-emulator/Instructions.md

 - **02**: mode 02, add value at address of normAddressing to Rd.
 3-word length.

 **Operands:**
-- **rd** (8-bit): In specifiers 00, 01, 02, it is the destination for the add operation, along with being the second addend.
+- **rd** (8-bit): In specifiers 00, 01, 02, it is the destination for the add operation and the second addend.
 - **rn** (8-bit): In specifier 00 not used, in 01 is the source addend, in 02 not used.
+- **operand 2** (16-bit): In specifier 00, it is the immediate value to be added to Rd.
+- **normAddressing** (32-bit): In specifier 02, it is the address from which the value is read and added to Rd.

 ---